-3.4 Caveats to the guarantee of no null pointer errors
+3.6 Caveats to the guarantee of no null pointer errors

 The NonNull checker prevents null pointer errors in your code.
-In addition to the caveats for any checker (Section 2.6), there are two additional caveats:
+In addition to the caveats for any checker (Section 2.6), there is one additional caveat:

-- The NonNull checker assumes that assertions are enabled, so that no null pointer exception can occur in code such as assert x != null; ... x.f If the JVM is run with assertions disabled, then a null pointer exception could occur. - The NonNull checker does not check whether a variable is initialized.
-That means that code executing before a variable is initialized for example, in a constructor can yield a null pointer exception that the checker does not warn about.
+The NonNull checker assumes that assertions are enabled, so that no null pointer exception can occur in code such as

+'''

+assert x != null;

+... x.f ...

+'''

+If the JVM is run with assertions disabled, then a null pointer exception could occur.

-3.5 Related work
+3.7 Related work